Quotients of buildings by groups acting freely on chambers: The Fundamental Group of a Weyl Graph

-\paragraph{Spanning Trees.} Let $\cW$ be a connected Weyl graph and let $\cS$ be a generating set of $\cW$.
-Let $\gG$ be the following undirected graph: \begin{enumerate}[label=(\roman*)] \item the vertices of $\gG$ are the chambers of $\cW$ \item the edges of $\gG$ are sets of the form $\{i, i^{-1}\}$, where $i\in \cI^+$ \item the extremities of the undirected edge $\{i, i^{-1}\}$ are $\iota(i)$ and $\tau(i)$. \end{enumerate} Notice that $\gG$ is connected.
+Continue to let $\cW$ be a connected Weyl graph, and let $\cS$ be a generating set of $\cW$.
+Let $\gG$ be the following undirected graph, \begin{enumerate}[label=(\roman*)] \item the vertices of $\gG$ are the chambers of $\cW$ \item the edges of $\gG$ are sets of the form $\{i, i^{-1}\}$, where $i\in \cI^+$ \item the extremities of the undirected edge $\{i, i^{-1}\}$ are $\iota(i)$ and $\tau(i)$. \end{enumerate} Notice that $\gG$ is connected.
 Let $\gG'$ be a spanning tree of $\gG$, and let $T\subseteq \cI$ be the set of edges which are contained in some edge of $\gG'$.
-We call $T$ a \textbf{spanning tree} of $\cW$.
+We call $T$ a \emph{spanning tree} of $\cW$.
 Notice that if a panel groupoid $\cW_s$ is connected, then we can take $T$ to be $\cI_s$.

-\paragraph{The Fundamental Group at $T$.} Let $\cW$ be a connected Weyl graph.
-Let $\cS$ be a generating set of $\cW$ and let $T$ be a spanning tree of $\cW$.
-The \textbf{fundamental group} of $\cW$ at $T$ is the group,
+The \emph{fundamental group} $\pi_1(\cW,T)$ of $\cW$ at $T$ is the marked group given by

 \begin{thm} Let $\cW$ be a connected Weyl graph.
 Let $\cS$ be a generating set of $\cW$ and let $T$ be a spanning tree of $\cW$.
-Then the local groups of $\overline{\cW}$ are naturally isomorphic to $\pi_1(\cW,T)$. \end{thm}

-The fact that these isomorphisms are natural might seem surprising, but remember that a choice of $T$ has been made.
+Then the local groups of $\overline{\cW}$ are naturally isomorphic to $\pi_1(\cW,T)$.\footnote{ regarding the fact that these isomorphisms are natural, remember that a choice of tree $T$ has been made} \end{thm} \begin{proof} Pick a chamber $C\in \cW$, and let $\overline{\cW}_C$ be the local group of $\overline{\cW}$ at $C$.
+Let